Elias Díaz Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- Braves pitchers combine to surrender the first-fewest home runs in baseball (135 total, one per game).
+- Braves pitchers combine to surrender the fewest home runs in baseball (135 total, one per game).

+- Vines gets the call to start for the Braves, his first this season.

 © 2023 Data Skrive.
 All rights reserved.